Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Results

 In this section, we propose a different scheme which is based primarily on Litinski's scheme~\cite{litinski2019game,litinski2019magic}.
 Litinski's scheme uses Pauli Product Measurement (PPM) and preparation of states in the set $\{ |0\rangle, |+\rangle, |T\rangle\}$.
 PPM refers to a non-destructive measurement of the following observable:

 where $P_{n} \in \{I, X, Y, Z \}$ and $P_n$ is the logical Pauli operator of the $n$'th qubit, which ranges from $1$ to $N$.
 Preparation of $|0\rangle$ and $|+\rangle$ can be implemented in $\mathcal{O}(1)$ time.
 On the other hand, the time to prepare $|T\rangle$ depends on the choice and the number of magic state factories.
 Performing a PPM takes $\mathcal{O}(d)$ time.
 Therefore, if the number of magic state factories is abundant, the main bottleneck becomes the speed of the PPM.
+Using Fowler’s technique \cite{fowler2013timeoptimal}, one can speed up the computation.
+However, in this scheme, a $k$-fold increase in speed necessitates a $k$-fold increase in footprint.